Khushir474/Cognify-Real-Time-Japanese-Content-Detector-and-Translation-using-Computer-Vision-OCR/README.md

-Here's the README with added emojis and updated information about the Googletrans package:

----

-# 🎌 Cognify - Real-Time OCR and Translation Tool for Japanese Content 🎌
+# Cognify - Real-Time OCR and Translation Tool for Japanese Content 🎌

+Disclaimer: while this project is focused on detection and translation of Japanese text and subtitles, future improvements include making this tool omni-lingual.

 **Unlocking Japanese Content with Real-Time OCR Magic!**